ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-update-uniq-metadata-using-toolkit.md

 1. **Token factory ID**: Required, the ID of the uniq factory for which you want to update the default uniq metadata.
 2. **Memo**: Required, enter a text memo for your transaction.
 For example, `updating default uniq metadata`.
 3. **Metadata URI**: Required, URI of the new/updated default uniq metadata JSON file.
-4. **Metadata hash**: Optional, SHA256 hash of the new/updated default uniq metadata JSON file.
+4. **Metadata hash**: SHA256 hash of the new/updated default uniq metadata JSON file.
+    - If you are using a dynamic metadata URI (e.g., https://developers.ultra.io/uniq-collections/AngryBananas/{serial_number}.json), you should leave this field blank.
+    - If you are using a static metadata URI (e.g., https://developers.ultra.io/uniq-collections/AngryBananas/ffc3121613cc7d52a3525bb68c0948edc469f6f2c16bcb7b6b7fa38f7eaed3cf.json), this field is required.

 ![](./images/toolkit-setdflttkn-tx-form.png)